 Savouring the sun.
 PHOTO BEN GIRARDI

-We’re big fans of the spring sunshine, so much so that we’ve made a game plan for those who want to chase the sun from mountain to mountain, from slope to slope.
+We’re big fans of sunny spring skiing, so much so that we’ve made a game plan for those who want to chase the sun from mountain to mountain, from slope to slope.
 Here’s how to follow the sun when spring skiing in Whistler.

 INSIDER TIP: Don’t forget your sunscreen.
 The sun reflecting off the snow will leave more than just a goggle tan if you don’t lather up!